ceramicnetwork/CIPs/CIPs/CIP-82/CIP-82.md

 This CIP uses the `$comment` field as defined in [CIP-88](https://github.com/ceramicnetwork/CIP/blob/main/CIPs/CIP-88/CIP-88.md).

 This spec allows to either define a single schema (using a string) or multiple ones (array of strings).
-The use case would be to support different schemas for a single reference, for example a "media" schema could reference an "image" schema, but also the "audio" and "video" ones as acceptable document schemas: `$comment: 'ceramic:tile:<image schema docID>|<audio schema docID>|<video schema docID>'`.
+The use case would be to support different schemas for a single reference, for example a "media" schema could reference an "image" schema, but also the "audio" and "video" ones as acceptable document schemas: `$comment: 'ceramic:doc:<image schema docID>|<audio schema docID>|<video schema docID>'`.

 ## Backwards Compatibility